 Know your target market and conduct competitive research.
 Know what other competitive businesses are doing and how you will be different.
 How can you be better?

 - State your industry and your competitors.
 This is where you will research other companies in your industry and list a few of them and who their target customer is.
 Then, you will state why your business is different and who your target customer will be.
 Even if you don’t list all your competitors, know who they are and identify how you can be different.

 - Give a detailed description of your customers.
 Will you be working with other businesses or individuals?
 Who is your target customer?
 For example, if you are selling a product, you should describe your customer’s income.
 Are you targeting wealthy or middle-class consumers?

-- What are your company advantages?
+- What are your company’s advantages?
 This is where you will list your advantages over other competitors.
-For example, if you are offering a product, you may list some things like its long-term durability, how easy it is to assemble, quick delivery, etc. For a service, you may list your employee attributes that a customer would want such as certifications, trainings, degrees, etc. Consider everything about your business that is an advantage to the customer and list those.
+For example, if you are offering a product, you may describe its long-term durability, how easy it is to assemble, quick delivery, etc. For a service, you may list your employee attributes that a customer would want such as certifications, training, degrees, etc. Consider everything about your business that is an advantage to the customer and list those.

 - Write down the regulations your company must follow.
-List all federal, state, and local regulations that you must follow for your company and industry.
+In the business plan list all federal, state, and local regulations that you must follow for your company and industry.

 - Give detail about your product or services.
 This is where you will identify and list all products and services in detail which you will offer.
 Remember this can be changed but this helps you stay focused on what is the most important to you.

 - List your products and services with your pricing structure.
 You will list your products/services along with the prices you will charge.